 Take a Stroll Through the Desert Botanical Garden

 One of the most popular Phoenix attractions for nature lovers is the Desert Botanical Garden.
-With thousands of cactus species, trees, flowers, and other desert plants, this is a perfect place to get away from the busy city life and enjoy Mother Nature.
+With thousands of cactus species, trees, flowers, and other desert plants, this is a perfect place to escape and enjoy Mother Nature.

 Tickets are $24.95 for adults and $12.95 for children, but every second Tuesday of the month, admission is free for everyone.
-Be sure to bring comfortable walking shoes, as you will be walking almost 2 miles to take in all the beautiful scenery.
+Bring comfortable shoes; you will walk almost 2 miles around the gardens.

-Visitors can enjoy an after-sunset stroll through the garden.
-Take your time and gaze at the enchanting lights and vibrant exhibits.
+Visitors can also enjoy an after-sunset stroll through the garden.
+Take your time and gaze at the enchanting lights and beautiful exhibits.

-The Desert Botanical Garden also regularly hosts special events and exhibitions, so check out their calendar to plan accordingly.
-You don’t want to miss out on the activities, including gardening classes, dog-friendly days, and live music.
+The Desert Botanical Garden also regularly hosts special events, so check their calendar to plan accordingly.
+You don’t want to miss the activities, including gardening classes, dog-friendly days, and live music.

 Related: Check out things to do in Tucson